 (Especially when that energy has a touch of rebellion).

 Between fact and fiction, there’s tonnes of badass princesses backed by stories of courage, strength, and defiance.

 Who doesn’t appreciate a person who knows their own mind – and honors it?

-Perhaps you’re looking for princess names from royal households across the world.
+We’ve gathered princess names from fantasy realms and royal households across the world.

 Whatever your choice, we’re sure your journey will have a fairy tale ending.